Nopzen/pi.cluster.local/documents/TAILSCALE.md

 Follow the on screen instruction to finish setup.

 It is important to include the flag `--accept-routes`, as this allows us to use the subnet router.
 That will be deployed in the kubernetes cluster.

 ## Deploying the subnet in Kubernetes

 This will be the TL;DR if you want the long more indepth read i did this would be the link [Tailscale x Kubernetes](https://blog.porter.run/kubernetes-x-tailscale/).

 1. Generate a authentication key on [Tailscale admin](https://login.tailscale.com/admin/settings/authkeys)
-2. Get the ip range for the services: `kubectl get services`, example: `10.47.0.0/16`
+2. Get the ip sub range for the services: `kubectl get services`, example: `10.47.0.0/16`
 3. Add the helm charts repo to helm: `helm repo add mvisonneau https://charts.visonneau.fr`
 4. Install the pods.